What is a transcript?

 How much does a transcript evaluation cost?

 The cost of a transcript evaluation varies depending on the purpose and the detail involved in the evaluation.
 There are considerable differences in price among providers.
 Most general evaluations cost $75-$150, most course by course evaluations are $150-$250.
 Specialized evaluations are more expensive.
 Please make sure to select the right evaluation for your needs by seeing a sample before ordering your own.
-For an idea on how an evaluation may look like, you can visit our requirements page.
+For a list of evaluations offered at Ucredo, please visit our services page.

 How long does it take to receive a transcript evaluation?